jd78/ParallelQueuePartitioner/README.md

 - numberOfWorkers, is the number of processes we want to run (default 1)
 - cleanIdlePartitionsAfterMinutes, after the given minutes, a job will clean the partition that are not in use for that given time (default 15 minutes)
 - loggerLevel, 'debug', 'info', 'warn', or 'error' (default 'error')
-- consoleLogger, true or false, enable or disable the console logger (default: true);
+- consoleLogger, true or false, enable or disable the console logger (default: true)
-- fileLogger, true or false, enable or disable the file logger (default: true);
+- fileLogger, true or false, enable or disable the file logger (default: true)
+- fileLoggerPath, the path where the logs will be saved (default: "./logger")

 ```js
 var partitioner = new Partitioner({